 We have demonstrated to our customers that AI-powered vision performs much better than the traditional rule-based machine vision in drastically lowering (up to 90% in some cases) the number of false positives generated.
 In turn, this reduces the need for unnecessary manual inspections, speeds up the inspection process, reduces the number of line stoppages and improves throughput and productivity.

-Powered by our Industrial AI Vision Platform, we have two categories of products for automotive OEMs and their Tier 1 suppliers: (a) Visual Inspection – For detection of cracks, dents, holes, and real-time video inference to identify defects on glossy auto bodies or parts, and (b) Scalable personalized coaching – For assembly-line workers to ensure adherence to standard operating procedures or increase productivity.
+Powered by our AI visual inspection platform, we have two categories of products for automotive OEMs and their Tier 1 suppliers: (a) Visual Inspection – For detection of cracks, dents, holes, and real-time video inference to identify defects on glossy auto bodies or parts, and (b) Scalable personalized coaching – For assembly-line workers to ensure adherence to standard operating procedures or increase productivity.
 These products have several key advantages: